 Make a similar program to draw regular polygons but this time use an 'ask' block (in the sensors set) to allow the user to specify how many sides the polygon is to have.
 The answer typed in by the user is stored in a special variable called 'answer' which can then be used in later blocks.
 For example, the repeat loop can be set up so that it repeats for a number of times equal to the number stored in 'answer'.

-To get this program we need to be able to calculate how many degrees to turn between drawing the lines of the polygon.
-For a square we turned 90°.
-For a triangle we turned 120°.
-Can you see that the angle can always be found by dividing 360° by the number of sides?
 The following script works well for polygons up to about 6 sides but much larger polygons will hit the edge of the stage and become distorted.
 Can you find a solution for this?
 Can you also modify the script so that each time a shape is drawn the program automatically re-poses the question?
 Note that the cat has been shrunk and placed in the top left corner of the stage.

 Exercise 4: Broadcasting a message